chiranjeevjoshi1/InventoryMgmtNGO/README.md

-# Code for Good 2017
-## Team 7

-### Problem Statement
+# Inventory Management For NGO

-Reaching Hand needs a technology platform which offers them an efficient mechanism for managing and tracking the inventory needs of their children's home, along with the attendance and financial records.
+Reaching Hand needs a technology platform that offers them an efficient mechanism for managing and tracking the inventory needs of their children's home, along with the attendance and financial records.